 An individual will be considered a Patient for one-year (365 days) after the last date of professional interaction between the individual and the Dental Assistant.

-For the purposes of the sexual abuse and sexual misconduct provisions of the Health Professions Act, the following persons listed below will not be considered to be a patient:
+For the purposes of the sexual abuse and sexual misconduct provisions of the Health Professions Act, the following persons listed below will not be considered a patient:

 - a Dental Assistant’s spouse;